system76/docs/content/customize-gnome.md

 - Configuration options
 - Separated Workspaces overview from Applications.

-Most components can be configured to fit the user's workflow and preferences, with two main presets for both keyboard-focused and mouse-focused navigation and use.
+Most components can be configured to fit the user's workflow and preferences; presets are included for both keyboard-focused and mouse-focused navigation and use.

 ### [Pop Shell](https://github.com/pop-os/shell)